Randy talks about his life and career in this rare 1991 interview with the Scottsbluff Star-Herald’s “Prairie Magazine.”

 A variation on my In His Own Words series.
 Here friends and colleagues tell us what they think of Randy.

-This is part three in my ongoing series where I let Randy tell his own story through a compilation of quotes.
-Here, he describes his early life and career, up until the formation of the Eagles.
+Through interview excerpts, Randy describes his early life and career, up until the formation of the Eagles.

 In this second installment of my series, In His Own Words, Randy talks about how he came to write or co-write some of his most treasured songs with the Eagles.